-How to Talk to an Alcoholic Who Has Relapsed
+What to Say to an Alcoholic Who Has Relapsed

-Here are some actionable pointers to show you what to do when an alcoholic family member relapses.
+Here are some actionable pointers to show you what to do and what to say to an alcoholic who has relapsed.

 - Remember that addiction is a chronic brain disorder

-- Show love and concern rather than criticism or judgement
+- Show love and concern rather than criticism or judgment

 - Leave blame out of the equation